 Vision: Changing the way we work, live, play, and learn.

-Why it works: Cisco decided on a blended mission and vision statement.
+Why it works: Cisco decided on blended mission and vision statements.
 Language like “shape the future” is more vision-oriented, but the mission talks about the people they serve.

 Mission: A company that inspires and fulfills your curiosity.

 Vision: Using our unlimited passion for technology, content, and services to deliver groundbreaking new excitement and entertainment, as only Sony can.